exyreams/PyFlow/README.md

 The notebook is structured sequentially, exploring different RPC methods.
 Watch the demo videos for each section to see it in action.

 >  [!TIP]
-> For a visual walkthrough of the setup and each analysis section below, please watch the **[Full PyFlow Demo on YouTube]([Demo Video Coming Soon...])**.
+> For a visual walkthrough of the setup and each analysis section below, please watch the **[PyFlow Video Demo](https://youtu.be/61sq-Wcy0to)**.
 Refer to this video if any specific demo links below aren't working or if you prefer a comprehensive overview.

 ### 🛠️ Environment Setup: Installing Dependencies for PyFlow (Cell 1)
 Installs all required Python libraries.
 Run this first.